 bring your own;

-a DVD of the basic process used in this beginning silversmithing class
+a documentation website that explains the tools required and the basic process used in this beginning silversmithing class

 sell your jewelry.